deepeth/mars/README.md

 ### 4. Deploy Databend

 Databend is the only warehouse supported by Mars, which has blazing performance and stores data to cloud-based object storage.
-You have two choices:

 There are two choice for you:
 * Self-Deploy.
 See [How to deploy Databend](https://databend.rs/doc/deploy/deploying-databend)